About Mike McCarthy

-Previousy, McCarthy created Sports Biz USA in 2012.
+McCarthy created his own blog, Sports Biz USA, in 2012.
 He broke the news that Jay Glazer was working on a daily football show for Fox Sports 1.
 His candid, one-on-one interview with ESPN anchor Sage Steeele in Sports Biz USA was cited in Deadspin’s story: “How ESPN ditched journalism and followed Skip Bayless to the bottom: A Tim Tebow story.”

 McCarthy also contributed to the NFL, where he covered the TV history of the Super Bowl for the Official Program of Super Bowl XLVII in New Orleans between the Baltimore Ravens and San Francisco 49ers.
 He did one of the last interviews with the late Pat Summerall.

 He also freelanced for the daily newspaper, Newsday, where he covered the NFL, college football, college basketball, golf and boxing.
 He reported on the competition between Barclays Center in Brooklyn and Madison Garden in Manhattan, as well as the best New Yorkers to follow on Twitter, for USA TODAY’s Best of New York issue.

 Previously, McCarthy spent 12 years at USA TODAY covering Sports Business, Media, Marketing and Advertising.
 He helped quintuple readership of the Game On! blog and turned it into the largest sports blog at USATODAY.com, passing The Huddle NFL blog.
 Time magazine named McCarthy’s Game On! one of the Top 25 Best Blogs of 2012.
-He was the blogger responsible for the two largest traffic days in history of USA TODAY SPORTS.
+He was the blogger responsible for the two of the largest traffic days in history of USA TODAY SPORTS.

 A multi-media journalist, McCarthy’s also a videographer who’s shot his own video interviews with Henrik Lundqvist, Tom Brady, Joe Namath, and David Ortiz.
 He created USAT’s online NFL Announcers Poll and engaged in “Open Mikes” debates in print and online.